Could Earth go the same way as Venus?

 At 5°C rise, most life on Earth will have gone extinct.
 A 2018 study by Strona & Bradshaw indicates that most life on Earth will disappear with a 5°C rise (see box on the right).
 As the temperature keeps rising, chances are that all life on Earth will go extinct, as Earth would be left with no ozone layer to protect life from deadly UV-radiation.
 Furthermore, Earth would no longer have water, an essential building block of life.
 Soil moisture, groundwater and water in oceans would evaporate and eventually disappear into space, as discussed in an earlier post.

-Much of the above was discussed earlier at Most Important Message Ever. and at facebook.
+Much of the above was discussed in 2019 posts such as When will we die? and Most Important Message Ever.

 Beyond a 5°C rise

-The image below, from an earlier post, sums up our predicament, highlighting the rapidity of the current temperature rise.
+The image below, from an earlier post, sums up our predicament, highlighting the rapidity of the current temperature rise and its potential magnitude.

 As illustrated by the image below, the temperature has been rising for a long time and, as said, the temperature rise is accelerating, as discussed in posts such as this one and this one